cpinotossi/cptddnsr/README.md

 az provider show --namespace Microsoft.Network -o table --query resourceTypes[].resourceType -o table | grep dnsResolvers # verify if dnsResolver has been installed
 ~~~

-Env. variables which will be used during this demo.
+Env. variables which will be used during this demo:

 ~~~ bash
 prefix=cptddnsr